kailash-manasarovar/statement/docs/timeline/2026/july.md

 - European or African?
 - How do you know so much about swallows?
-- Well, a king has to know about all sorts of things.
+- Well, a king has to know about all sorts of things you know.

 ## Re-membering